Back close

 Bio

-Vishnu K is an Assistant Professor of Finance and Accounting at Amrita School of Business, Bengaluru.
-His primary research interests include corporate financial policies, such as cash holdings, creditor rights, capital structure, and corporate taxation.
-He received his PhD in Finance and Accounting from the Indian Institute of Management Kozhikode in 2023.
-Prior to joining Amrita School of Business, Vishnu served as an Assistant Professor at IIM Rohtak during 2022-2023.
-Additionally, he has one year of work experience at The South Indian Bank, which he completed before pursuing his PhD.
+Vishnu K is an Assistant Professor of Finance and Accounting at the Amrita School of Business, Bengaluru, where he has been on the faculty since November 2023.
+He earned his PhD in Finance and Accounting from the Indian Institute of Management Kozhikode in 2022.
+Prior to joining Amrita, he served as an Assistant Professor at IIM Rohtak during 2022–2023.
+Before entering academia, he gained one year of professional experience at The South Indian Bank.

 Publications